david-a-wheeler/make-audit/README.md

 That tool records the access times (atimes) and modification times (mtimes) before and after an execution and reports the differences.

+The `pmaudit` tool only notices file changes in the current directory and below by default, so those are also the only changes we notice.

 ## TODO

 NOTE: This is an *extremely* early version.